lilpoundcake/Synt_v3/README.md

 - **-p** - *protein* or *nucleotide*.
 Default sequence type is *protein*
 - **-e** - expression system.
 You may select one from list: *cho*, *ecoli*, *sf9*, *human*.
 Default is *cho*
 - **-t** - preferable anneling temperature for PCR.
 Default temperature is 65 degrees Celsius.
 - **-l** - by default primers will be designed with length less than 50 nt.
 You can choose another.
-Optimal value is between 50 and 70 nt.
+Optimal value is between 50 and 60 nt.
+Integrated in the code module *primer3* is not able to calculate thermadynamical properties for oligos longer then 60 nt.

 ---